 A neighboring house, also on Tinakori Road.
 Maybe the occupants a century ago were as uptight as their house.

-Some people were making money in old Wellington.
+Some people made money in old Wellington.
 Mansfield's father was a banking executive.
 (Trivia for the day: the OED reports that the word "executive" in this sense was first used when Mansfield was 14, in 1902.
 It seems not to have been in common use until the 1930s.)

 On the edge of the gridded CBD, this is Toomath's Buildings, from 1901 and on Ghuznee Street between Cuba and Marion.
 What line of migration is implied?
 Ghazni, after all, is an Afghan province and city.
 Toomath is Irish, though a Toomath of the next generation would be New Zealand's first Harvard-trained architect.